McShelby/hugo-theme-relearn/exampleSite/content/authoring/markdown.en.md

 ### Obsidian Callouts

 {{% badge color="#7c3aed" icon="fa-fw far fa-gem" %}}Obsidian{{% /badge %}} Since Hugo {{% badge color="fuchsia" icon="fa-fw fab fa-hackerrank" %}}0.134.0{{% /badge %}} [Obsidian callouts](https://help.obsidian.md/Editing+and+formatting/Callouts#Change+the+title) are also supported.
 Which enables configurable title text and expand/collapse.

+If you are in need of more advanced options to style your alerts, like icons, use the [notice shortcode](shortcodes/notice).

 ````md
 > [!tip] Callouts can have custom titles